oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 The guidance provided by {{RFC7519}} and {{RFC8725}} applies.

-## Freshness {#security-consideration-freshness}

-todo

-## Replay Attack Detection {#security-consideration-replay}
+## Replay Attacks {#security-consideration-replay}

-The following mechanisms exist within this client authentication method in order to allow an authorization server to detect replay attacks for presented client attestation PoPs:
+An Authorization Server MUST implement measures to detect replay attacks by the Client Instance.
+In the context of this specification, this means to detect that an attacker is resending any Client Attestation PoP JWT an Authorization Server.
+The following options are RECOMMENDED for this client authentication method:

-- The client uses "jti" (JWT ID) claims for the Client Attestation PoP JWT and the authorization server maintains a list of used (seen) "jti" values for the time of which the JWT would be considered valid based on the applicable "exp" claim.
-If any Client Attestation PoP JWT would be replayed, the authorization server would recognize the "jti" and respond with an authentication error.
+- The Authorization Server manages a list of witnessed `jti` values of the Client Attestation PoP JWT for the time window of which the JWT would be considered valid.
+This sliding time window is based on the `iat` of the Client Attestation PoP and and the duration chosen by the Authorization Server.
+If any Client Attestation PoP JWT would be replayed, the Authorization Server would recognize the `jti` value in the list and respond with an authentication error.
+Details how to implement such a data structure to maintain `jti` values is given in [](#implementation-consideration-replay).
-- The authorization server provides a challenge for the particular transaction and the client uses it for the "challenge" claim in the Client Attestation PoP JWT.
-The authorization server validates that the challenge matches for the transaction.
-This approach may require an additional roundtrip in the protocol.
-The authorization server MUST ensure that the challenge provides sufficient entropy.
+- The Authorization Server provides a challenge as an `OAuth-Client-Attestation-Challenge` in the challenge endpoint to the Client Instance and the Client uses it as a `challenge` value in the Client Attestation PoP JWT.
+The Authorization Server may chose to:
-- The authorization server may expect the usage of a challenge in the Client Attestation PoP JWT, but instead of providing the challenge explicitly, the client may implicitly reuse an existing artefact, e.g. the authorization code.
-The authorization server MUST ensure that the challenge provides sufficient entropy.
+  - manage a list of witnissed `challenge` values, similar to the previously described `jti` approach.
+Details how to implement such a data structure to maintain `challenge` values is given in [](#implementation-consideration-replay).
+This guarantees stronger replay protection with a challenge chosen by the Authorization Server itself, at the potential cost of an additional round-trip.
+  - use self-contained challenges while not storing the seen challenges.
+This approach scales well, while only guaranteeing freshness, but no replay protection within the limited time-window chosen by the Authorization Server.
+- The Authorization Server generates a challenge that is bound to the Client Instance's session, such that a specific `challenge` in the Client Attestation PoP JWT is expected and validated.
+The Authorization Server may either:
+- send the challenge as part of another previous response to the Client Instance of providing the challenge explicitly
+- reuse an existing artefact of the Client Instance's session, e.g. the authorization code.
+This MUST be communicated out-of-band between Authorization Server and Client.

+It is important for successful replay attack detection to have considerable time synchronization between Authorization Server and the Client.
+Furthermore, the Authorization Server MUST reject Client Attestation PoP JWTs that have `iat` values too far in the future or past beyond an agreeable time difference.

-The approach using a challenge explicitly provided by the authorization server gives stronger replay attack detection guarantees, however support by the authorization server is OPTIONAL to simplify mandatory implementation requirements.
-The "jti" method is mandatory and hence acts as a default fallback.
+The approach using a challenge explicitly provided by the Authorization Server gives stronger replay attack detection guarantees, however support by the Authorization Server is OPTIONAL to simplify mandatory implementation requirements.
+The `jti` value is mandatory and hence acts as a default fallback.

 # Appendix A IANA Considerations